OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges-remove-duplicates.md

 ---
-title: Remove duplicate ranges using the Excel JavaScript API
+title: Remove duplicates using the Excel JavaScript API
-description: ''
-ms.date: 03/26/2021
+description: 'A code sample that shows how to use the Excel JavaScript API to remove duplicate values.' ms.date: 03/26/2021
 localization_priority: Normal
 ---

-# Work with ranges using the Excel JavaScript API (advanced)
+# Remove duplicates using the Excel JavaScript API

-This article builds upon information in [Work with ranges using the Excel JavaScript API (fundamental)](excel-add-ins-ranges.md) by providing code samples that show how to perform more advanced tasks with ranges using the Excel JavaScript API.
-For the complete list of properties and methods that the `Range` object supports, see [Range Object (JavaScript API for Excel)](/javascript/api/excel/excel.range).

-## Remove duplicates

 The [Range.removeDuplicates](/javascript/api/excel/excel.range#removeduplicates-columns--includesheader-) method removes rows with duplicate entries in the specified columns.
 The method goes through each row in the range from the lowest-valued index to the highest-valued index in the range (from top to bottom).
 A row is deleted if a value in its specified column or columns appeared earlier in the range.
 Rows in the range below the deleted row are shifted up. `removeDuplicates` does not affect the position of cells outside of the range.